Download our food guide for preventing Alzheimer’s Disease

 Looking for more support?

-Phytonutrients are one aspect of our Functional Memory Rx approach for the protection of brain health and prevention of cognitive decline.
+Phytonutrients are one aspect of our Functional Memory Rx approach for the protection of brain health and the prevention of cognitive decline.
 Along with diet, we focus on incorporating other important lifestyle modifications.
 However, if you’re feeling overwhelmed or simply need added guidance, leaning on Functional Medicine clinicians trained in the implementation of the Bredesen ReCODE protocol might be your next best step.

 Dr. Bredesen’s Protocol + Functional Medicine = Best Outcomes